ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 5G - go to line 5
 fx - jump to next occurrence of character x
 3fx - jump to 3rd occurence of char x
-tx - jump to before next occurrence of character x
+tx - jump to one char before next occurrence of character x 3tx - jump to one char b4 3rd occuurence of char x
 Fx - jump to previous occurence of character x
 Tx - jump to after previous occurence of character x
 ; - repeat previous f, t, F or T movement